Ida Maclean

-Ida Smedley Maclean (born Ida Smedley 14 June 1877, died 2 March 1944) was an English biochemist and the first woman admitted to the London Chemical Society.
+Ida Maclean (nee Smedley; 14 June 1877 – 2 March 1944) was an English biochemist and the first woman admitted to the London Chemical Society.

 Early life and education

 Ida was born in Birmingham to William Smedley, a businessman, and Annie Elizabeth Duckworth.
 She was taught by her mother at home until the age of nine and lived in "a cultured and progressive home".
 She was educated at King Edward VI High School for Girls, Birmingham from 1886 to 1896, when she won a scholarship and began her studies at Newnham College, Cambridge.
 In the university's Natural Sciences Tripos she got a first class in part one and a second class in part two, studying chemistry and physiology.
 After a two-year break, holding a Bathurst scholarship, in 1901 she undertook postgraduate research at the Central Technical College in London and later at the Royal Institution's Davy-Faraday Research Laboratory.
 The University of London awarded her a D.Sc. in 1905.